 If you find yourself travelling in Western Australia in Perth for September, be sure to check out the annual Kings park festival that showcases the world’s biggest display of Western Australian Wildflowers that kicks off spring in Perth.
 This festival with its range of guided walks, native gardening workshops, flower photography workshops, photography competitions and exhibitions, is definitely high on the list of things to do in Western Australia during September.

 6. Hike Lesmurdie Falls

-Lesmurdie falls national park is a 45 minute drive from Perth, and home to one of the many beautiful hikes and waterfalls in the region.
+Lesmurdie falls national park is a 45 minute drive from Perth, and home to one of the many beautiful hikes and waterfalls in the region, which you must visit when travelling in Western Australia.
 While there are a few different short walks to choose from, the most popular is the Lesmudie brooke loop.
 This short 1.5 km trail starts at the top of the falls, and features a series of metal platforms that you can view the falls from above, all while taking in a beautiful view looking back at the city.